 Then, there was a second keynote, by Guoren Wang about ” Big Data 2.0: Future Data Computing“.
 He first talked about the history of innovation for Big Data technology, from Relational Database Systems relying on SQL/ACID database systems, to distributed systems, to NOSQL databases, to real-time technologies.
 He also talked about the evolution of big data computing frameworks such as Hadoop from Hadoop 0.0 (2007) to Hadoop 3.0 (2016), and newer frameworks such as Apache Flink and Spark Streaming for stream processing, and framework such as Apache Beam that support both stream and batch processing.
 He also talked about trends such as geo-distributed data centers and edge computing

 Then, in the afternoon, there was several paper presentations.
 I presented a paper about a faster algorithm for high utility episode mining, named HUE-SPAN.
-In this paper, we first show that there is a problem in how the utility is calculated in previous work on high utility episode mining, and propose a solution to that problem.
+In this paper, we first show that there is a problem in how the utility of episodes is calculated in previous work on high utility episode mining, and propose a solution to that problem.
 Then we present novel strategies and a tight upper-bound for high utility episode mining that result in the more efficient HUE-SPAN algorithm.
+The PPT about HUE-SPAN is available here.

 Also related to the topic of mining patterns in data, I enjoyed the paper presentation of Acquah Hackman et al. called “Mining Emerging High Utility Itemsets over Streaming Database “, which receive the best student paper award.